Police: Arkansas woman arrested in ex-lawmaker’s death

 LITTLE ROCK, Ark.
-(AP) - Authorities say they’ve arrested an Arkansas woman in connection with the killing of a former state senator who was found dead outside her home.
+(AP) - Authorities on Friday night said they’ve arrested an Arkansas woman in connection with the killing of a former state senator who was found dead outside her own home.

-Arkansas State Police on Friday night said they arrested 48-year-old Rebecca Lynn O’Donnell in connection with the death of former state Sen. Linda Collins.
-Police said criminal charges were pending and did not say whether they were seeking any other suspects in Collins‘ death.
+Arkansas State Police said they and Randolph County sheriff’s deputies arrested 48-year-old Rebecca Lynn O’Donnell in connection with the death of former state Sen. Linda Collins .
+Police said criminal charges were pending and did not say whether they were seeking any other suspects in Collins’ death.

-The body of Collins, who went by Collins-Smith in the Legislature, was found June 4 outside her home in Pocahontas, about 130 miles (210 kilometers) northeast of Little Rock.
+Collins, who went by Collins-Smith in the Legislature, was found dead June 4 outside her home in Pocahontas, about 130 miles (210 kilometers) northeast of Little Rock.

 A State Police spokesman declined to say where O’Donnell was being held.
+The Randolph County jail referred questions to the sheriff, who did not immediately return a call seeking comment.

+Collins served one term in the state House and was originally elected as a Democrat in 2010.
+But she switched parties and became a Republican in 2011, the year before the GOP won control of both chambers of the Legislature.
+She was elected to the state Senate in 2014 and was one of the most conservative lawmakers in the majority-GOP chamber.
+She lost re-election in the Republican primary last year.

+Authorities have released few details about Collins’ killing and have not said how the former lawmaker was killed.
+A judge last week granted a request by prosecutors to seal documents and statements obtained by police during the investigation.

 Copyright © 2019 The Washington Times, LLC.